haroldDOTsh/fulcrum/README.md

 # Fulcrum

 Fulcrum is a personal project that digs into system design for Minecraft networks.
-It's my answer to *"what's a public plugin?"*
+It's my answer to *"what if we wrote (almost) everything in house?"*
 Fulcrum is heavily inspired by and tries to mimic Hypixel’s ecosystem as close as possible to 1:1 (just without the Minecraft 1.7 tech debt)- I tried to stay consistent to the source material whenever possible (referencing public admin statements regarding their systems), making educated assumptions where there are uncertainties.

 Why?
 I've been a huge fan of Hypixel systems for years, and it also serves as lab for experimental minigames/features